mrosseel/vast-automation/README.md

 The docker image also exposes a Jupyter lab instance on port 8888.
 _Password is 'muni'_

+## Importing UCAC4 star catalog

+* Use a tool like filezilla and connect to this location: cdsarc.u-strasbg.fr/0/more/UCAC4
+* ...
+TODO

 ## Importing VSX star catalog

 * AAVSO VSX catalog can be downloaded here: http://cdsarc.u-strasbg.fr/viz-bin/Cat?cat=B%2Fvsx%2Fversions%2F2018-02-26&target=brief&